 "Housing applications should be considered in the context of the presumption in favour of sustainable development.
 Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable housing sites."

 CONSULTATIONS

-Ansford Parish Council - initially recommended refusal:-
+Ansford Parish Council: Recommend refusal on the grounds:-